assistify/questionnaire/README.md

 - AUTH_SECRET - This should be a random string which is used to salt the encoding of stored user passwords (needed for administrator accounts)
 - NODE_ENV - optional to specify `production` mode (which prevents error logging on the frontend)

-The `--network` parameter is only needed if the database is accessible via a docker network.
+The `--network` parameter is only needed if the database is accessible via a docker network, for example in your local docker development environment.

 ## Initialize database